 Both Dorset Council and BCP Council have declared climate and ecological emergencies and have set out ambitions for the area to be carbon neutral by 2050 or earlier.
+They are also working together and with partners to prepare a local nature recovery strategy for the Pan Dorset area.

+The challenges are significant.
 Figure 9 shows that between 2005 and 2021 greenhouse gas emissions reduced by 40.3% across the Pan Dorset area (48% in BCP and 35% in DC).